suszanna/webappPresentation/README.md

 ### other work:
-maps-2 is an html page with marker and message on click to orient for commute in and out of San Francisco from the GG Park area.
+maps-2 is an html page of a map of the GG Park area of San Francisco, specifically featuring commuter route along Fell and Oak, 2 parallel one-way streets.
+It contains an icon marker and message on click to orient commuters in and out of the city.